trevorhauter/gitportal.nvim/README.md

 ## ꩜ Options
 **`GitPortal`** comes with the following options by default.

 If you wish to keep these defaults, no configuration is required.
 To customize them, all you have to do is call `setup` with your overrides.
-An example can be seen in my setup below.
+An example can be seen in the basic setup below.
 You can read more about the default options on the [wiki](https://github.com/trevorhauter/gitportal.nvim/wiki/Options).
 ```lua
 {
     -- Permalink generation | Include current line in URL regardless of current mode